PharrellWANG/HTM162-Bazel-Cmake/README.rst

     And we want a binary which is universal for every one to evaluate the quality.

     Well, then why still CMake?
 Because CMake has a much nicer IDE support.
+With IDE support you can do much more than with a text editor (such as convenient debugging).

     Bazel doesn't have any official IDE support so far.
 Only a few plugins which are not always functioning well.

     By enabling CMake with Bazel for the same codebase, we can enjoy both the benefits:

     - IDE support.

     - Self-Contained binary.

 FAQs for programmers
 --------------------